EMODnet/EMODnet-Biology-Benthos_greater_North_Sea/README.md

 * **analysis** - Markdown notebook with the general workflow used in this product
 * **data** - Raw and derived data.
 Note that due to the data size, these directories do not contain the actual mass of data of the project.
 The directories are made to store data when the project is running.
 There are a few ancillary files in derived_data, needed for running the download and producing maps
 * **docs** - Rendered report of the Markdown document
 * **product** - Output product files.
-Note that this directory is also empty.
-Output is several Gbyte large and cannot be stored here
+A pdf file with maps of the species distributions, and a binary Rdata file with the species presences by event, as well as the characteristics of the events (date and place).
 * **scripts** - The code used for the project.
 The Markdown document sources these scripts, without actually reproducing them

 ## Data series